<dependency>

 }

-Resolve all fields whose keys match with the user:(role|rank)
+Resolve all fields whose keys match with the user:(role|rank) regex into an

 object: